Spring Flowering Shrubs Offer a Symphony of Color, Form and Scent for Your Spring Garden

 Corylopsis spicata, spike winterhazel, Zones 5-8.
 Similar to Willmott winterhazel above, but a more manageable size of 4-6’.
 Spike winterhazel has lovely soft yellow fragrant pendulous racemes of flowers in early-mid spring.

 Cotinus coggygria, smokebush, Zones 5-8.
 A shrub or small tree, smokebush is one of the most unusual plants in bloom with the effect of clouds of smoke among the leaves.
 The actual flowers are small and insignificant, but they produce fine hair-like filaments that create the smoky effect.
 There are green and purple-leaved forms.
-The cultivar, 'Grace,' a purple-leaved one, is pictured at the Atlanta Botanical Garden.
+The cultivar, 'Grace,' a purple-leaved one, is pictured here at the Atlanta Botanical Garden.
 Other popular cultivars are 'Daydream,' a green-leaved one; and 'Royal Purple,' self-explanatory.

 Daphnes